 On the exam, you’ll see questions similar to the following:

-- When it comes to health record privacy, the OCR abbreviation stands for?
+- When it comes to health record privacy, what does the OCR abbreviation stand for?

 - “Heart regular rate and rhythm.”
 In what kind of report would you find this statement?

 - According to the Book of Style, when is encrypting PHI necessary?

 - The patient was admitted at twenty-thirty hours.
 What is the correct way to transcribe?

 Once you pass the exam, your credential is valid for three years.
 Before it expires, you must recertify by successfully completing a re-credentialing course or by retaking the RHDS exam.

 To be eligible for this certification, medical transcriptionists need to have a minimum of two years’ experience working in acute care medical transcription (like a hospital) or the multi-specialty equivalent.
 This more difficult exam contains 120 multiple-choice and audio transcription questions, and both parts of the exam must be passed in one sitting.